galdar496/heatray/README.md

 * Exposure compensation
 * Gamma correction

+## Releases

+Head over to the [Releases](https://github.com/galdar496/heatray/wiki/Releases) page to download the latest release of Heatray.

 ## Notes

 Heat Ray 3 was written and developed under Mac OSX 10.9 and XCode 5 as well as Microsoft Windows 10 and VS2015.
 All libraries required to run the code are included in the repository.